rparak/SMC_End_Effector_Prototype/README.md

 ## Project Description:

-The project demonstrates the creation of several end-effector  prototypes for robotic arms (ABB IRB 120, ABB IRB 14000 YuMi, Universal Robots UR3).
+The project demonstrates the creation of several end-effector prototypes for robotic arms (ABB IRB 120, ABB IRB 14000 YuMi, Universal Robots UR3) as well as the creation of a 3D Viewpoint to better understand the Tool Center Point (TCP) of robots in 3D space.
+The individual parts that make up the construction of each end-effector were created using 3D printing (using PLA material).

+The repository contains 3D models of individual components and a Blender project for easy integration into the robot simulation model.
+Inside the blender file are prototypes of end-effectors with origins, position/rotation, etc. with the corresponding script in Python programming language.

+Images with demonstrations on real robots can be found in the README file below.

 <p align="center">
   <img src="https://github.com/rparak/SMC_End_Effector_Prototype/blob/main/images/SMC_EE_Series.png" width="800" height="500">